FHeimburger/starter-academic/content/classes/L1ANM2CB/index.md

 ---
 title: Political, Social, and Cultural History of Britain, 1485-1815
-summary: A first-year introduction to British History at Sorbonne Université
+summary: A first-year introduction to British History at Sorbonne Université.
+Taught from 2015-2016 onwards
 tags:
 - British History
 - Undergraduate Teaching